Discover the history of Le Bic and the surrounding region

 - Pic Champlain, to admire the region from above

-- Pointe-au-Père for its lighthouse and its maritime museum recounting the story of the Europeans who made it here
+- Pointe-au-Père historic site, for its lighthouse and its maritime museum recounting the story of the Europeans who made it here

 - The Lamontagne House, a place frozen in time, recounting the daily life of the settlers of the time